blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

 Run the application
 ===================

-Once the case has been setup, run run `directChillFoam` in the case directory:
+Once the case has been setup, run `directChillFoam` in the case directory:

 .. code-block:: console